-- Differentiate the distinctions among the roles and responsibilities of professional and paraprofessional personnel. - Communicate with colleagues, follow instructions and use problem-solving skills that will enable them to work as effective members of the instructional team. - Summarize the law, both federal and state, and the importance of advocating for children with disabilities and their families. - Utilize child guidance and group management methods that foster the development of self-control and self-discipline in children. - Analyze the impact of heritages, life-styles, and value systems among the children and their families on learning and behavior. - Identify risk factors that may prohibit or impede typical development. - Analyze the value of serving children with disabilities in inclusive settings. - Instruct students in academic subjects using lesson plans and instructional strategies developed by teachers or other professional support staff. - Implement developmental and age appropriate instructional procedures and reinforcement techniques. - Operate computers and use assistive technology and adaptive equipment that will enable students with special needs to participate more fully in general education. - Evaluate the impact of socioeconomic issues, attachment, family structures, cultural factors, and biological influences.
+- Differentiate the distinctions among the roles and responsibilities of professional and paraprofessional personnel. - Communicate with colleagues, follow instructions and use problem-solving skills that will enable them to work as effective members of the instructional team. - Summarize the law, both federal and state, and the importance of advocating for children with disabilities and their families.

+- Utilize child guidance and group management methods that foster the development of self-control and self-discipline in children. - Analyze the impact of heritages, life-styles, and value systems among the children and their families on learning and behavior. - Identify risk factors that may prohibit or impede typical development. - Analyze the value of serving children with disabilities in inclusive settings. - Instruct students in academic subjects using lesson plans and instructional strategies developed by teachers or other professional support staff. - Implement developmental and age appropriate instructional procedures and reinforcement techniques. - Operate computers and use assistive technology and adaptive equipment that will enable students with special needs to participate more fully in general education. - Evaluate the impact of socioeconomic issues, attachment, family structures, cultural factors, and biological influences.
-required Frogram of Study

-First T 'erm
+First T erm 1 0 /

 PSY 130 General Psychology 3

 SOC 125 Individual and Society 3

 COM 121 English Composition 3

-ORI 100 College Success Strategies 1
+ORI 102 College Success Strategies $\frac{2}{11}$

-10

-Second d Tern n
+Second d Tern n 11

 ECE 125 Introduction to Early Childhood Education 3

 or

 EDU 130 Foundations of Education

 COM 141 Technical Writing 3

-or ~
+or

-COM 131 Composition and Literature
+COM 131 Composition and Literature -

 PSY 216 Psychology of the Exceptional Child 3

-SST 110 Informative Technology for the Social Sciences s 3
+SST 110 Informative Technology for the Social Science es 3 12

-0, 12

-Third Term
+Third Term 14

 PSY 210 Child Psychology 3

-ECE 120 Observation & Interpretation of Child
+ECE 120 Observation & Interpretation of Child U

 Behavior 3

-ENV 130 The Environment 9
+ENV 130 The Environment 3

-SPE 100 Introduction to Special Education 5
+SPE 100 Introduction to Special Education 3

 12

-Fourth Tern 1
+Fourth n Term 1

 SPE 205 Accommodating Children with

 Exceptionalities in the Classroom 3

-MAT 150 Foundations of Math ç
+MAT 150 Foundations of Math 3

 HUM Humanities Elective 3

 SPE 215 Assistive Technology for Children with

-Exceptionalities
+Exceptionalities 3

 12

-Fifth T Term
+Fifth 7

 SPE 210 The Paraeducator Professional 3

-SOC 220 The Family ç
+SOC 220 The Family 3

 PSY 120 Interpersonal Relations 3

 SPE 220 Instructional Strategies for Children with

-Exceptionalities
+Exceptionalities $\frac{-3}{12}$

-12

-Sixth 7 Геrm
+Sixth 7 Гerm 14

-SPA 101 Spanish I 6
+SPA 101 Spanish I 3

-SPE 250 Practicum in Special Education (
+SPE 250 Practicum in Special Education 6

-Ć
+1 9

-Total (Credit Hours Required for the Program 67
+Total (Credit Hours Required for the Program 68

+.
+0

-WORD PROCESSING SPECIALIST
+WORD PROCESSING SPECIALIST - RETIRE

 The Word Processing Specialist program is designed to provide students with the terminology, concepts, skills, and procedures necessary for employment in a word processing center or a business or professional organization using word processing technology and equipment.
 Career possibilities include positions such as Word Processing Specialists, Word Processing Secretary, Word Processing Operator, Transcription Specialists, Text Editor, Correspondence Specialist, or Word Processing Coordinator or Supervisor.
-College credit may be granted through Tech Preparticulation agreements between RACC and approved secondary schools.
+College credit may be granted through Tech Prep articulation agreements between RACC and approved secondary schools.